yshaggy/JUnit-with-Leaderboard/README.md

 If you don't want the extra practice of reviewing Java code syntax and **skip straight to exploring JUnit**, we've provided a solution class that implements the `Leaderboard` interface for you (`Scoreboard`).

+## Demo Walkthrough (Presentation)
+The `Scoreboard` class is currently buggy (part of code is commented out) -- it change the top player value to get "TIE" when two players have the same top score!
+* Run the `ScoreboardTest` class with coverage.
+Do all the tests pass? (yes, and you have 100% code coverage)

+This shows that just because you have 100% code coverage and a lot of test methods, your code may still not functional properly!
+It's important to consider ALL use and edge cases during test-driven development.
+* Let's go into `ScoreboardTest` and scroll all the way down.
+Change the `@Ignore` notation for the last test method to `@Test` so it will run.
+* Run `ScoreboardTest` tests again.
+Do all the tests pass? (no, the test case we just added didn't pass)

+We've found our bug, now time to fix it.
+* Go into the `Scoreboard` class and uncomment code in the `updateTopPlayer()` method for a fully functional class.
+* Run all tests in the `ScoreboardTest` class again!

+This time, you should see all tests pass.

 ## Brainstorming
 If you want to create JUnit tests from scratch, here are some things you should consider while brainstorming what to test for!